ProtoTest/ProtoTest.Golem/README.md

         }

 ```
-####Building a new Page Object :
+####Building a new Page Object:
+- Look in the Tests/PageObjects directory in the Golem repository for examples
 - Page Objects Inherit BasePage
-- No Constructor needed
-- May define and instantiate Elements in class header
-- Use element API directly, no finding needed
+- Instances of Element represent elements in the web page under test
+- The Element API provides convenient methods for locating elements
-- WebDriver APi available through 'driver' property;
+- WebDriver API available through 'driver' property;
 - WaitForElements method is called when page object is instantiated.
 Use it to wait for dynamic elements.

 ```